Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: Introduction

 In a qualitative way we can now understand the STM experiments.
 From (i) it would then appear that one is seeing two distinct Kekul\'e orders that live in different sectors: in the insulator, a particle-hole Kekul\'e (bond/charge/valley-coherent) order, and in the superconductor, a particle-particle Kekul\'e component.
 From (ii) the observation that pseudogap and superconducting phases show (essentially) the same Kekul\'e pattern fits naturally with a Kekul\'e driven pseudogap containing the same preformed pairs as those that become condensed within the superconducting phase.
 From (iii) that the highest Kekul\'e peaks are associated with the strongest pairing seems to strongly support the idea that Kekul\'e ordering and the superconducting pairing machineries are correlated \footnote{To be precise, this correlation should not be viewed as a ``Kekul\'e-driven pairing mechanism''.
 As shown in arXiv:2506.18996, quite generally, the strongest pairing tends to occur where the non-superconducting ordering (in this case, Kekul\'e) is weakest, as in a quantum-critical-point scenario and also more generally.}.

 This analysis underlines the importance of systematically addressing, as we do here, the intra-valley pairing case which leads to Kekule superconductivity.
-This proposal stands in contrast to the majority of current theories, which focus on inter-valley pairing~\cite{You2019,Wu2018,Lian2019,Cea2021,Christos2023} (and its variants~\cite{Khalaf2021,Gonzalez2019,Po2018}).
+This proposal stands in contrast to the majority of current theories, which focus on inter-valley pairing~\cite{You2019,Wu2018,Lian2019,Cea2021,Hu2019,Julku2020,Christos2023} (and its variants~\cite{Khalaf2021,Gonzalez2019,Po2018}).
 The simple representation in Figure~\ref{fig1} emphasizes the differences in these two scenarios.
 One cannot, however, rule out that inter-valley and intra-valley pairing may coexist; they originate from distinct, orthogonal symmetry channels of the underlying microscopic attraction.

 We emphasize throughout that this intra-valley pairing scenario leads to important and distinct theoretical consequences from the inter-valley case, some of which are rooted in the structure of the flat-band Bloch wavefunctions.
-The presence of an effect which we term the ``quantum textures" presents a notable contrast.
-Unlike conventional inter-valley pairing where details about the wavefunction are generally absent from the gap equation, this quantum texture, containing wavefunction information, enters directly into the intra-valley gap equation.
+The presence of an effect which we term the ``quantum textures" emphasizes a notable contrast.
+Unlike conventional inter-valley pairing where details about the wavefunction are generally absent from the gap equation, this quantum texture, containing wavefunction information and multi-band effects, enters directly into the intra-valley gap equation.
 It strongly modulates the behavior of the order parameter.
 We will see the interplay between this texture and the fundamental symmetries of a single moir\'e valley dictates the nature of the resulting superconducting order.
-We show how this provides direct microscopic insights into the observed numerical phenomenology.